-Submitted works and performances are required to reflect the mandatory and additional topic studied in the HSC.

-The additional topic studied in the HSC must be different to the topic studied in the Preliminary course.
+Submitted works and performances are required to reflect the mandatory and additional topic studied in Year 12.
+The additional topic studied in Year 12 must be different to the topic studied in the Year 11 course

 Students selecting Composition or Musicology electives will be required to compile a portfolio of work as part of the process of preparing a submitted work.